andrew/ultimate-awesome/README.md

 - [awesome-jupyter-resources](https://github.com/HanXinzi-AI/awesome-jupyter-resources) - A collection of awesome Jupyter Notebook, Hub and Lab projects (extensions, kernels, tools). 热门实用的Jupyter Notebook、Hub和Lab项目（扩展、内核、工具等）集合.
 - [awesome-hyperos](https://github.com/imkkingshuk/awesome-hyperos) - Awesome-HyperOS : A curated list of awesome resources, tools, customroms, modules, guides, and mods for Xiaomi HyperOS.
 This collection aims to help users and developers make the most out of their HyperOS devices.
 - [awesome-tagged-templates](https://github.com/kay-is/awesome-tagged-templates) - A list of libraries and learning resources for ES2015 tagged template literals.
-- [awesome-real-time-AI](https://github.com/Kyrie-Zhao/awesome-real-time-AI) - This is a list of awesome edgeAI inference related papers.
 - [awesome-human-label-variation](https://github.com/mainlp/awesome-human-label-variation) - A curated list of awesome datasets with human label variation (un-aggregated labels) in Natural Language Processing and Computer Vision, accompanying The 'Problem' of Human Label Variation: On Ground Truth in Data, Modeling and Evaluation (EMNLP 2022).
-- [awesome-robotics-system-design](https://github.com/mjyc/awesome-robotics-system-design) - Stuff I read to learn about robotics system design and more.
 - [raspap-awesome](https://github.com/RaspAP/raspap-awesome) - 🎉 A curated list of awesome things created with RaspAP.
 - [awesome-tic-80](https://github.com/stefandevai/awesome-tic-80) - A curated list of awesome TIC-80 tutorials, resources and useful links.
 - [awesome-deepfake-porn-detection](https://github.com/subinium/awesome-deepfake-porn-detection) - Papers, repos, datasets :  deepfake and porn detection using deep learning.